 strengthen vulnerable neighborhoods against the impacts of a changing climate;

 improve the overall health of San Francisco residents;

 increase native tree canopy, which serves as a natural habitat for native wildlife and pollinators; and

 grow fruit trees to increase community food security and resilience.

-Our 2023 Adopt-A-Yard-Tree season is finished.
-During our pilot season, we distributed 200 trees in partnership with organizations in the eligible communities including Wu Yee Children’s Services, Bayview Community Hub, GM Consulting Group, San Francisco Public Works, Storefront Records, The Salvation Army Kroc Center, Liveable City, and others.
+During our pilot season for the Adopt-A-Yard-Tree program, we distributed 200 trees in partnership with organizations in the eligible communities including Wu Yee Children’s Services, Bayview Community Hub, GM Consulting Group, San Francisco Public Works, Storefront Records, The Salvation Army Kroc Center, Liveable City, and others.

 Questions: Email firstname.lastname@example.org.

 The pilot season of this program was made possible by a $50,000 Community Resilience Grant from Bank of America and the Arbor Day Foundation and by a grant from the Urban & Community Forestry Program of the California Department of Forestry and Fire Protection.